With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 You can't count on these polls.

-And yet, pretty much every election the polls end up being right.
+And yet, pretty much every election, the polls end up being right.

 Not always, but this year is different.

-This year it may be.
+This year, it may be.

-It may be, because this is not a traditional election, it's not a liberal versus conservative election, sadly.
+It may be, because this is not a traditional election.

-It's it's not uh it's uh I guess it's Republican versus Democrat, but that there's much more, and there's there are a lot of people out there who don't vote traditionally.
+And there are a lot of people out there who don't vote traditionally.

-Uh And then you add to that that this supposed Trump implosion is not creating joy.
+And then you add to that that this supposed Trump implosion is not creating joy.

-If you put all of this together, uh, and then you find you don't see Hillary Clinton in the midst of any of this.
+If you put all of this together, and then you find you don't see Hillary Clinton in the midst of any of this.

 She's not out there trying to take advantage of it because that's the media's job.

-So and we're not even at Labor Day.
+So, and we're not even at Labor Day.

 They tried to tell us elections were won in June.